 Information Compiled by Waséyabek Development Company, LLC

-The Kendall Building (today known as Lofts at the Kendall) is home to Waséyabek Development Company, LLC, as well as eight residential market-rate apartments, a ground floor Italian-style farm-to-table restaurant (Osteria Rossa), and a wooden deck on top of the building that can be used by all of the building’s tenants.
+The Kendall Building (today known as Lofts at the Kendall) is home to Waséyabek Development Company, LLC (WDC), as well as eight residential market-rate apartments, a ground floor sushi and hibachi restaurant (Nagoya), and a wooden deck on top of the building that can be used by all of the building’s tenants.

-The Kendall Building sits at the corner of Fulton Street and Division Avenue, the literal center of the city.
+The Kendall Building sits at the corner of Fulton Street and Division Avenue in the center of Grand Rapids.
 The namesake was constructed in the early 1880s by William G. Robison for George Kendall, a Grand Rapids businessman who came to the area in 1846 and started in the grocery and dry goods trade.
 Kendall was also one of the city’s earliest real estate developers and went on to hold several public offices and serve a prominent role in the development of the city.

-With a five-story historical facade of unpainted red brick, two recessed storefronts, two oriels, arched windows, and the building’s name embossed in sandstone, the Kendall Building itself is iconic.
-Sadly, the structure sat obsolete for twenty years.
+With a five-story historical façade of unpainted red brick, two recessed storefronts, two oriels, arched windows, and the building’s name embossed in sandstone, the Kendall Building itself is iconic.
+Sadly, the structure sat obsolete for 20 years.

 At the time of purchase, both the Kendall Building and sidewalks were deteriorating after sitting vacant for many decades.
 First Companies managed the $4,000,000 renovation project for 616 Development and brought the project in on time and budget.
 Lott3Metz Architecture designed the renovation.
 Both companies are Grand Rapids firms.

 The five-story property was not on the historic register, so 616 Development was able to freely overhaul the building since the project did not hinge on any historic preservation tax credits; however, Coppess said there were a few unique features worth restoring, including some art deco ceramic tiling, many of the original window moldings, and plenty of hardware.